TheWidlarzGroup/react-native-video/docs/pages/component/props.md

-maxHeapAllocationPercent | number | The percentage of available heap that the video can use to buffer, between 0 and 1 minBackBufferMemoryReservePercent | number | The percentage of available app memory at which during startup the back buffer will be disabled, between 0 and 1 minBufferMemoryReservePercent | number | The percentage of available app memory to keep in reserve that prevents buffer from using it, between 0 and 1
+maxHeapAllocationPercent | number | The percentage of available heap that the video can use to buffer, between 0 and 1 minBackBufferMemoryReservePercent | number | The percentage of available app memory at which during startup the back buffer will be disabled, between 0 and 1 minBufferMemoryReservePercent | number | The percentage of available app memory to keep in reserve that prevents buffer from using it, between 0 and 1 cacheSizeMB | number | Cache size in MB, it will allow applications to store video data for a while in the cache folder, it is useful to decrease bandwidth usage when repeating small videos.
+Android only.

 This prop should only be set when you are setting the source, changing it after the media is loaded will cause it to be reloaded.